 Then a funny thing happened on the way to wherever it was that David was going.
 It turns out that none of these things he was so good at prepared him for the demands of a real life.
 None of his theology or service or extensive training kept him from gradually sinking into the depths of personal isolation and depression, slowly eroding his hope and eating away at his soul.
 At the age of 34 he found himself in the middle of a complete emotional and spiritual meltdown.
 At one point he cried out to God, “Whatever it is I’m doing … it’s not working!”
 One of the most confusing parts for him was the realization his life was a complete failure of all that he had stood for, and that doing all the right Christian things had meant nothing in the long run.

 In the mean time, with help from still another mentoring ministry, David began to develop a conversational prayer life with God that opened still more doors to understanding just how much God wants a genuine relationship with each one of us.
-Since that time, one of David's passions has been to build up the spiritual development aspect of the Life Model into a robust description of how we can have a relationship with God that is substantive and life-giving.
-His desire is to provide an accessible bridge to transformation for all those Christians who, like himself, have struggled for years trying to understand why the Christian life doesn't seem to work.
-That is what led him to write the Forming module for the Thriving: Recover Your Life series, which he hopes will help Christians everywhere rediscover what it means to know God.
+Since that time, one of David’s passions has been to focus on ways of building a relationship with God that is substantive and life-giving.
+His desire is to provide an accessible bridge to transformation for all those Christians who, like himself, have struggled for years trying to understand why the Christian life doesn’t seem to work.
+That is what led him to write the Forming course, which he hopes will help Christians everywhere rediscover what it means to know God.